-The permissions a staff admin needs to perform tasks for other applications depends on how the applications are configured. the default is to have four permissions (change, delete, edit view) for each model of the applications.
-The view permission is usually required to see the model list on the admin site and the other three permissions are required to perform the respective action to an object of that model.
-However, app developer can chose to define permissions differently.
+The permission a staff admin needs to perform tasks for other applications depends on how the applications are configured.
+The default is to have four permissions (change, delete, edit view) for each model of the applications.
+The view permission is usually required to see the model list on the admin site, and the other three permissions are required to perform the respective action to an object of that model.
+However, an app developer can choose to define permissions differently.